 "How did it go?"
 Kate asked, though she'd been getting Foster's updates from the on-site reports.

 "There were barely a dozen," Abe said.
 "Either they've gone into hiding or we took out a lot of the frog population when Liz destroyed Katha-hem."
-Some members of the Bureau would have said 'we destroyed it,' but Abe always assigned credit carefully.
+Some members of the Bureau would have said 'when we destroyed Katha-hem' but Abe always assigned credit carefully.
 Kate hadn't been taking note long enough to know if he was so conscientious for everyone or if it was a special consideration reserved for Liz Sherman.

 "Not to jump on the pessimistic option, but…" She trailed off.
 Abe seemed out of focus, though it was hard to tell on a guy whose eyes were just flat, featureless blue.
 He looked well-prepared and dangerous, standing there in the grey B.P.R.D. field gear, but Kate remembered Rhode Island.